changmw/chang-cantontese-input/fidonet.bbs/readme.txt

 Hong Cong an Macau users can now use these 9 special echos using Fidonet, YO!net and the Hong Cong net node system.

+03 Oct 1994
+   A good snooze this week, starting with an update on the ZEC election.
+More NC vs NC battles in Hong Kong (why not *three* positions in the net [RC, NC, & PC {Political Co-ordinator}]), then we could have a rule that the PC *has* to play politics, The NSC *cannot* play politics, and the RC's cannot to anything but tally the membership lists ...